-3 INFECTION PREVENTION AND CONTROL PROCESSES ELEMENT TYPE MET NOT MET ACTION PLAN 3.1 The IPC programme is based on cui rent scientific knowledge, acce pted practice o guidelines, and Singapore's laws and regulations.
+3 INFECTION PREVENTION AND CONTROL PROCESSES ELEMENT TYPE MET NOT MET ACTION PLAN 3.1 The IPC programme is based on cur rrent scientific knowledge, acce pted practice (guidelines, and Singapore's laws and regulations.
 3.1.1 IPC policies and guidelines meet the requirements of the national IPC guidelines.
-Core element 3.1.2 IPC policies and guidelines are reviewed and updated as required on a regular basis Core element 3.2 Infection control risks are identified annually and a n annual plan is developed wit h risk-reduction goals and measurable objectives.
-3.2.1 The IPC programme includes an annual infection risk assessment that evaluates and prioritises potential risks for infections, contamination, and exposures and the programme's preparedness to eliminate or mitigate such risks, based on the demographic profile of the population.
-Core element \) 3.2.2 The priorities identified from the risk assessment are incorporated into the annual workplan.
+Core element 3.1.2 IPC policies and guidelines are reviewed and updated as required on a regular basis.
+3.2 Infection control risks are identified annually, and d an annual plan is developed wi th risk-reduction goals and measurable objectives.
+3.2.1 The IPC programme includes an annual infection risk assessment that evaluates and prioritises potential risks for infections, contamination, and exposures and the programme's preparedness to eliminate or mitigate such risks, based on the demographic profile of the population. element 3.2.2 The priorities identified from the risk assessment are incorporated into the annual work plan.
 3.2.3 Infection control strategies are implemented to reduce the rates of infection for the identified priorities.
-Initiatives are planned in accordance to identified priorities to reduce HAIs.
-Core element 0, 3.2.4 The IPC programme is reviewed at least once a year to reassess the organization's needs and to determine which elements are required to continue to meet the goals of the programme for that healthcare setting.
-Core element 3.2.5 Strategic actions are taken to improve the programme.
+Initiatives are planned in accordance to identified priorities to reduce HAI. element 3.2.4 The IPC programme is reviewed at least once a year to reassess the organisation's needs and to determine which elements are required to continue to meet the goals of the programme for that healthcare setting. element 3.2.5 Strategic actions are taken to improve the programme.
 Core element

 3 INFECTION PREVENTION AND CONTROL PROCESSES ELEMENT TYPE MET NOT MET ACTION PLAN 3.2.6 Annual goals are set to strategically enhance the programme over time.
 Relevant KPIs are defined and monitored.
-Core element 3.2.7 Annual IPC goals are shared with staff (verify with staff on awareness).
-Core element 3.3 The IPC Department/Unit has the re- sponsibility and authority to mo nitor and advi ses on the implementation of the IPC Programme.
-3.3.1 The IPC department/unit ensures that the IPC programme meet current national standards and requirements as well as the requirements of the organization Core element 3.3.2 The IPC Department/Unit meets at least monthly to review performance against IPC programme goals.
-Core element 3.3.3 The IPC Department/Unit conducts prospective outcome indicator measurement for signal surveillance, process indicator measurement, or point prevalence surveillance.
-Core element 9 3.3.4 Regular reports on surveillance results are sent to the senior management, board and relevant stakeholders (e.g. quarterly).
-Core element Ö, 3.3.5 Regular audits are done systematically to evaluate efficacy of implementation of IPC policies and procedures; and timely feedback is given to hospital management and relevant stakeholders for follow-up action, and for use in hospital's education programmes.
-Core element 3.4 IPC programme is coordinated invo lving physician s and nurses, an d others and t he IPC professionals
+3.2.7 Annual IPC goals are shared with all relevant stakeholders.
+Core element 3.3 The IPC Department / Unit has the re esponsibility and authority to m onitor and adv rises on the implementation of the IPC Programme.
+3.3.1 The IPC department / unit ensures that the IPC programme meet current national standards and requirements as well as the requirements of the organisation.
+Core element 3.3.2 The IPC Department / Unit meets at least monthly to review performance against IPC programme goals.
+Core element 3.3.3 The IPC Department / Unit conducts prospective outcome indicator measurement for signal surveillance, process indicator measurement, or point prevalence surveillance.
+Core element 3.3.4 Regular reports on surveillance results are sent to the senior management, board and relevant stakeholders (e.g. quarterly).
+Core element 3.3.5 Regular audits are done systematically to evaluate efficacy of implementation of IPC policies and procedures; and timely feedback is given to hospital management and relevant stakeholders for follow-up action, and for use in hospital's education programmes.
+Core element 3.4 IPC programme is coordinated invo lving physicia nns and nurses, an d others and t he IPC professionals.

-3 INFECTION PREVENTION AND CONTROL PROCESSES ELEMENT TYPE MET NOT MET ACTION PLAN 3.4.1 Regular meetings are held between IPC department/unit and the multi-disciplinary ICC.
-Core element 3.4.2 Regular meetings are held between IPC department/unit and the IC liaison personnel.
-Core element 3.5 Information management systems s support the infe ction prevention and control p rogramme 3.5.1 IT support is available to support IC education and training Core element 3.5.2 IT support is available to support IC surveillance activities Core element 3.5.3 IT support is available to support IC audit activities Core element
+3 INFECTION PREVENTION AND CONTROL PROCESSES ELEMENT TYPE MET NOT MET ACTION PLAN 3.4.1 Regular meetings are held between IPC department / unit and the multi-disciplinary ICC.
+Core element 3.4.2 Regular meetings are held between IPC department / unit and the IC liaison personnel.
+Core element 3.5 Information management systems s support the inf fection prevention and control p rogramme.
+3.5.1 IT support is available to support IC education and training.
+Core element 3.5.2 IT support is available to support IC surveillance activities.
+Core element 3.5.3 IT support is available to support IC audit activities.
+Core element